katiejolly/why-you-should-use-git/README.md

----
-title: "Why you should use Git/GitHub!"
+# Why you should use Git/GitHub!

-author: Katie Jolly
-date: 12 March 2018
+## RLadies, 12 March 2018
----

 ## How people use GitHub (not just storing code)